Fred West: Aftermath

-Both of Rose's oldest biological children and her stepdaughter, Anna Marie, initially visited her in prison on a regular basis, although by 2006, she had ceased contact with them after Mae began asking questions about her culpability in the murders.
-Rose justified her decision with the explanation: "I was never a parent [then] and could never be now."
+Both of Rose's eldest biological children and her stepdaughter, Anna Marie, initially visited her in prison on a regular basis, although by 2006, she had ceased contact with them after Mae began asking questions about her culpability in the murders.
+Rose offered the explanation: "I was never a parent [then] and could never be now."

 The body of the Wests' former friend and housemate, Terrence Crick, was found in his car in the Scarborough district of Hackness in January 1996.
 He was 48 years old.
 Crick had become acquainted with Fred while he had lived at the Lake House Caravan Park in 1969; he had reported Fred to the authorities on several occasions after having been shown surgical instruments Fred claimed to have used to perform illegal abortions, and Polaroid images of the subjects' genitals he claimed to have taken immediately after the procedures.
 Crick had further informed authorities that Fred had asked him to assist in finding pregnant girls to perform abortions upon.

 Crick had believed the information he had provided to police was ignored as Fred was a known police informant.
 The stress and guilt Crick had felt over the fact the information he had provided had not resulted in charges being brought apparently led him to take his own life.
 An inquest later recorded a verdict of suicide by carbon monoxide poisoning.

 In 2004, one of the Wests' youngest children, Barry, claimed to have witnessed the murder of his sister Heather.
 According to Barry (who was seven at the time), Fred and Rose had restrained, then sexually and physically abused Heather, before Rose had repeatedly stamped upon her head until she ceased to move.

 Barry West took his own life via a suspected drug overdose in October 2020 at the age of 40.
 For several years prior to his death, he is known to have battled a drug addiction and psychiatric problems as a result of the abuse he witnessed and endured as a child.